DexterGPE/mancala/README.md

 ## Getting Started

-This project has a DockerFile which makes it easy to run, build and run the Dockerfile using:
+This project is made in docker containers which makes it portable and easy to run, build and run the project using the docker compose file:
 ```bash
 sudo docker compose build;
 sudo docker compose up
 ```

+Find the game in your browser at: http://localhost:5173/ (also printed in terminal after running).

+## Technologies Used

+- **Java**: The core game logic and API endpoints
+- **MongoDB**: Persisting game state
+- **React**: The user interface
+- **Gradle**: Managing the backend build and dependencies
+- **npm**: Managing the frontend build and dependencies

+## Folder Structure

+- `domain/` – Contains the backend code (Java, Gradle)
+- `client/` – Contains the frontend code (React, npm)
+- `persistence/` – Contains MongoDB data (if applicable)
+- `api/` – Contains the API layer which connects domain and persistence to Client

+## Alternative way to run each component manually

 Alternatively, you can manually start each part of the application: